 The prediction around 30 years ago, that power electronics one day will become one of the major poles supporting the human society, is coming into reality.
 And I also believe, that power electronics is going to last for long time as an important topic since it is one of the keys to answer a basic question for human society, which is how human can harness energy more effectively and in a manner friendlier to both the user and the environment.

+Therefore, I assume that there is probably no better fitting as for CPSS TPEA to publish its first few issues under a special topic about the developing trends of power electronics.
 We have invited a group of leading experts in different areas of power electronics to write survey/review papers or special papers with review/overview nature to some extent.
 To publish in a timely and regular style, we organize this inaugural Special Issue into different parts.
 Part 1 and 2 were published in the December issue last year and the March issue this year respectively, Part 3 appears in this June issue, and the following part is scheduled for the September issue.

 In Part 3 we are honored to have 4 invited papers.
 For the first two, each addresses one hot topic in the area of power semiconductor devices: power loss mechanism and reliability.
 The next two follow up with the state-of-the-arts in the applications of new power semiconductor devices, one application being solid state transformers and the other being single-phase inverters.

+We begin with a paper on the power loss mechanisms for silicon and wide band-gap power semiconductor devices.
 It is co-authored by Dr. Gerald Deboy and his team from Infineon Technologies.
 It presents a detailed comparison between the latest generation Super Junction power transistors and e-mode GaN HEMTs and SiC MOSFETs in terms of semiconductor power losses and their potential for further improvement, with a short application section showing the best matching circuits for each device.

 The second paper provides a review on the reliability of power semiconductor devices used in power converters.